ARGOeu/argo-messaging/website/docs/api_advanced/api_users.md

 - service_roles: A list of service-wide roles.
 An example of service-wide role is `service_admin` which can manage projects or other users

+### Optional component fields see more [here](#custom-id)
+When we want a user account to be attached to a specific component that integrates with Messaging we use the following optional fields:
+- component: the name of the component that will use this account
+- component_project: the name of the project under which the component will use this account

 ##### Available Roles

 ARGO Messaging Service has the following predefined project roles: